gyorilab/indra_db/rest_api/README.md

 **HTML:** The other `format` parameter option, designed for easier manual usage, is "html".
-The service will then return an HTML document that, when opened in a web browser, provides a graphical user interface for viewing and curating statements at the evidence level.
+The service will then return an HTML document that, when opened in a web browser and if logged in, provides a graphical user interface for viewing and curating statements at the evidence level.
 The web page also allows you to easily query for more evidence for a given statement.
 Documentation for the html output (produced by INDRA's HTML assembler) can be found [here](https://indra.readthedocs.io/en/latest/modules/assemblers/index.html).